TEFL Certificate program

 The Teaching English as a Foreign Language (TEFL) Certificate focuses on teaching English internationally and cross-culturally primarily to young adult and adult learners.
 It is distinct from the College of Education ESOL/Bilingual endorsement, which is focused on K-12 school contexts in the United States.

-The TEFL Certificate program requires 26-credits (six 4-credit courses plus a 2-credit practicum) and is for undergraduate or post-baccalaureate students.
-Courses in the TEFL Certificate program may also be applied towards the English Linguistics Major, or Minor (20 credits).
-Students entering the program with a Baccalaureate may obtain the Certificate by completing the required courses (26 credits), and fulfilling the residency requirements of a second Bachelor’s Degree.
+The TEFL Certificate program requires 26-credits (six 4-credit courses plus a 2-credit practicum).
+Courses in the TEFL Certificate program may be applied to the English Studies Linguistics Major, or by completing the TEFL coursework, students will have finished all the requirements for the Linguistics Minor (20 credits).